sakshirathoree/microservices-k8s/assignment.md

 You need to replace the value of the key path in the above YAML to point to a folder present in the node.
 In my case, I have already created a folder mongodata in the given path.

-Create the persistent volume in your cluster using the command kubectl apply -f mongo-pv.yml, then run kubectl get pv to see the volumes available.
+Create the persistent volume in your cluster using the command `kubectl apply -f mongo-pv.yml`, then run `kubectl get pv` to see the volumes available.

 You should see an output like this: